Fan (G)

 Static pressure gain vector —

-vector of pressure rise for a given volume flow rate
+pressure gain vector for a given volume flow rate

 Details

-A vector of pressure rise values.
-Each element of this vector must correspond to an element of the Volumetric flow rate vector.
-The pressure gain is the increase in pressure from port A to port B at the reference shaft speed.
-If the Shaft power specification parameters are set to `Brake power', the fan data may be outside the normal operating range and these values may be negative.
+The vector of pressure increase values.
+Each element of this vector must correspond to an element of the Volumetric flow rate vector vector.
+A pressure gain is an increase in pressure from port A to port B at a reference shaft rotation speed.
+If the Shaft power specification parameter has the value Brake power, then the fan data may exceed the normal operating range, and these values may be negative.

 Dependencies

-To use this parameter, set the Fan parameterization parameters to `1D tabulated data - static pressure vs. flow rate at reference shaft speed'.
+To use this parameter, set the Fan parameterization parameter to 1D tabulated data - static pressure vs. flow rate at reference shaft speed.

 |